joemoose/dungeoneers.d20/docs/spells.md

 	The Darkness spell creates a [SUM] x 10-foot diameter sphere of absolute darkness for [DICE] turns.

-	If two essence are used to cast Darkness, and the result of the 2d6 roll is 6, the spell creates a sphere 60 feet wide for 2 turns.
+	If two anima are used to cast Darkness, and the result of the 2d6 roll is 6, the spell creates a sphere 60 feet wide for 2 turns.

 | d66 | Spell | Effect | Recharge |
 | :-: | :--- | :----- | :------- |